erickzanardo/nes_ui/README.md

 ## Custom Widgets

-Some widgets are too different from the Material look and structure, which was not possible to achieve without building the whole widget from scratch, this is the list of widgets that Flutter Nes
+Some widgets are too different from the Material look and structure, which was not possible to achieve without building the whole widget from scratch, this is the list of widgets that Nes UI
 provides:

  - NesButton